ajaykumar-hackwarts/Web-Vulnerabilities/XSS.md

 <img width="1254" height="422" alt="image" src="https://github.com/user-attachments/assets/d74cf748-4e73-4deb-b1dc-22e131b4bfd8" />

-- We can it is only allow the onbegin.
+- We can it is only allow the onbegin attribute.
 What onbegin would do is execute the code on begining the animation.

 <img width="640" height="274" alt="image" src="https://github.com/user-attachments/assets/ce702c97-1b1f-490a-b2ab-6a869da12b77" />